ClointFusion/ClointFusion/README.md

 > ## WORK - The Work Hour Monitor

 `WORK` is an intelligent application that detects each and every work you do in your PC and displays a detailed work report.

-    # Usage of WORK
+### <u>Usage of WORK</u>

 Open your favourite terminal and type `work`.
 A detailed work report will be displayed.

 ***Important NOTE: All the information that is being collected by `WORK` is stored in a securely maintained database in your system.***